colinrec34/Colins-Venmo-Tools/README.md

+# Colin's Venmo Tools

-# This is app is designed to be a GUI equipped toolbox for efficient usage of Venmo functionalities
+## This is app is designed to be a GUI equipped toolbox for efficient usage of Venmo functionalities

 ## Inspired by a need to request 6 roommates for rent, utilities, and internet every month.
 I wanted to automate this process so I wouldn't need to manually make all 18 identical requests each month.